commonsharp/SurvivalProject-Server/README.md

 * Possible bug - broadcast messages will get sent to other servers as well.
 So someone sending a chat message would send it to people in other servers as well.
 Need to check that.
 * The guild rank of new players in the room is '?' instead of being the true rank.

+# 02/04/2017
+* Started working on skills.
+* You can now fuse cards.
+Level up fusion is working perfectly (you also lose code/elements).
+Skill fusion is partially working.
+You lose the right amount of code/elements but you're not getting any skill at the moment.

 # 01/04/2017
 * The quest of understanding every single packet continues...
 * You can now add friends, remove friends and get a list of who's connected or not when you click on the refresh button in the friends tab.
 Do notice that the refresh button has a cooldown of 30 seconds, therefore you have to wait 30 seconds before clicking again.